kudobuilder/operators/repository/kafka/docs/latest/production.md

 Events:                <none>
 ```

-:warning: In case it's `unset` or `false`, make sure to provision enough disk when bootstrapping the KUDO Kafka cluster.
+:warning: In case `AllowVolumeExpansion` is `unset` or `false`, make sure to provision enough disk when bootstrapping the KUDO Kafka cluster.
 The disk size can be configured using the `DISK_SIZE` parameter.
-By **default, its 5Gi** and **not ideal for production usage**.
-Extend it as much as you consider your Kafka cluster needs to have reliable stability.​
+By **default, DISK_SIZE is set to 5Gi** and is **not ideal for production usage**.
+Users should Increase disk size by as much as they deem necessary for reliable stability.

 ### ReclaimPolicy

-Verify if the storage class has the option `ReclaimPolicy` set to `Retain`
+Verify the storage class has the option `ReclaimPolicy` and is set to `Retain`.

-To read more about the `ReclaimPolicy` check the Kubernetes official docs around [Changing Reclaim Policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/)
+To read more about the `ReclaimPolicy` read the official Kubernetes docs on [Changing the Reclaim Policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/)

 ```
-PersistentVolumes can have various reclaim policies, including “Retain”, “Recycle”, and “Delete”.
+> PersistentVolumes can have various reclaim policies, including “Retain”, “Recycle”, and “Delete”.
 For dynamically provisioned PersistentVolumes, the default reclaim policy is “Delete”.
 This means that a dynamically provisioned volume is automatically deleted when a user deletes the corresponding PersistentVolumeClaim.
 This automatic behavior might be inappropriate if the volume contains precious data.
 In that case, it is more appropriate to use the “Retain” policy.
 With the “Retain” policy, if a user deletes a PersistentVolumeClaim, the corresponding PersistentVolume is not be deleted.
 Instead, it is moved to the Released phase, where all of its data can be manually recovered.
 ```

-If the `StorageClass` is shared between many users, its a common practice to keep the default `ReclaimPolicy` as `Delete` and the alternative is to change the `ReclaimPolicy` in the `PersistentVolume` once the cluster is up and running.
+If the `StorageClass` is to be shared between many users, a common practice is to leave the default `ReclaimPolicy` as `Delete` and set `ReclaimPolicy: Retain` in the `PersistentVolume` once the cluster is up and running.

-Lets see an example of KUDO Kafka 3 brokers cluster's `PersistentVolumes` where the `StorageClass` default `ReclaimPolicy` is `Delete`
+Let's see an example of a 3-broker KUDO Kafka cluster's `PersistentVolumes` where the `StorageClass` default `ReclaimPolicy` is `Delete`

 ```
 > kubectl get pv